corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/introduction-cr.md

 {{< /note >}}

-What you need to know before installing the Collaborative Recovery CorDapps:
+What you need to know before installing and using the Collaborative Recovery CorDapps:

 * Your Business Network disaster recovery policy
 * The Corda platform requirements